Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Application to physically constrained generative modeling

-We evaluate SAL on three scientific generative modeling tasks where physical constraints play a critical role.
-Our code is available at { \url{https://github.com/MB-29/constrained-sampling}}.
-We apply SAL to diffusion models as described in~\ref{subsection:applicability}.
+We evaluate CASAL on three scientific generative modeling tasks where challenging non-convex physical constraints play a critical role: stationary distribution sampling, data assimilation and optimal control.
+We apply our algorithm to diffusion models as described in~Section~\ref{subsection:applicability}.
+More details are given in~Appendix~\ref{appendix:experiments}.
+Although it is not the central contribution of our experimental work, we also test~CASAL on high-dimensional partial differential equations in~Appendix~\ref{appendix:experiment_pdes}.

-\paragraph{Baselines} Our sampling algorithm is compared with the unconstrained Langevin algorithm and the projected Langevin algorithm and their diffusion analogs.
-Additionally, when the constraints are defined by equalities, we implement primal-dual Langevin of~\citet{chamon2024constrained}~(Algorithm~\ref{algorithm:primal-dual_langevin}).
-All methods share the same score function, and differ only in how they incorporate constraints.
+\paragraph{Baselines} Our sampling algorithm is compared with the unconstrained Langevin algorithm, the projected Langevin algorithm, constraint penalty guidance methods, and their deep diffusion model analogs~\citep{carvalho2023motion,huang2024diffusionpde, christopher2024constrained,zampini2025training}.
+All methods share the same score function, and differ only in how constraints are incorporated.